HenriAugusto/Pure-Data-Abstractions/README.md

 Works like [oscformat] but

-  - It deduces the format from the information you're sending.
+  * It deduces the format from the information you're sending
-  - It already does [list prepend send]->[list trim] so you can send it directly to [netsend -u -b]
+  * It already does [list prepend send]->[list trim] so you can send it directly to [netsend -u -b]